AeschylusOfEleusis/AeschylusOfEleusis.github.io/_posts/2025-06-02-QuantumComputing.md

 ### 2.5 Information-Theoretic Foundations

-Witten's "A Mini-Introduction to Information Theory" [S17] (arXiv:1805.11965, 2018) provides classical and quantum information measures: entropy, relative entropy, mutual information, and their quantum generalizations.
-The paper brings insights from mathematical physics to bear on information-theoretic questions and serves as a bridge between the physics-oriented and information-theoretic perspectives on quantum computation.
+Witten's "A Mini-Introduction to Information Theory" [S17] (arXiv:1805.11965, 2018) provides classical and quantum information measures: entropy, relative entropy, mutual information, etc. The paper brings insights from mathematical physics to bear on information-theoretic questions and serves as a bridge between the physics-oriented and information-theoretic perspectives on quantum computation.
 The entropic tools introduced here connect to several later topics: channel capacity (relevant to quantum networking in Section 3), quantum learning theory (Section 5), and quantum thermodynamics.

 ---